If you are at high risk from Covid-19, use our Safe At Work letter template (updated May 2022) to help discuss workplace safety with your employer.

 - Changing hours to work avoid peak times on public transport

-Check whether the Access to Work fund could fund adjustments required to allow a safe return to work (e.g. special equipment or safe travel to and from work).
-The scheme is prioritising applications from clinically extremely vulnerable people.
+Check whether the Access to Work fund could fund adjustments required to allow a safe return to work (for example, special equipment or safe travel to and from work).

 Some people might like to raise any questions about workplace safety in discussion groups and forums, to find out what other people with similar conditions have done or to come up with ideas together.